September 22, 2021

 It may be that political elites/leaders use ethnic identification strategically…

-Hale (2004) and Brubaker et al (2004) describe how to think about ethnicity as a psychological phenomenon.
+Hale (2004) describes how to think about ethnicity as a psychological phenomenon (differentiate from primordialism).

 Like rational accounts, psychological approaches to ethnicity focus on the individual